PalisadoesFoundation/talawa-docs/docs/applications/overview.md

     1. For example: People who may attend an event tracked in Talawa and have their information entered into the system as part of the attendance process.
 1. **Members**: These are people who directly use Talawa either with the mobile app, or as an administrator with Talawa Admin.
     1. Members may register their Talawa mobile app with an organization within a society once the appropriate approvals have been given.
-1. **Admin**: These are members who use use Talawa Admin to managage the people in an organization.
+1. **Admin**: These are members who use use Talawa Admin to manage the people in an organization.
      1. Super Admins can promote Users and Members to Admin status
-1. **Super Admin**: These are members who use use Talawa Admin to managage all organizations in a society.
+1. **Super Admin**: These are members who use use Talawa Admin to manage all organizations in a society.
      1. Super Admins can promote Users and Members to Admin or Super Admin status

 ## Events